Lima History

 1 2

-After the decline of the Chavin a new civilization arose in the area of Lima around 150 AD which brought great progress and changes to the region.
-The Maranga Culture or also called Lima Culture inhabited at first only the area of today's districts of Callao, La Punta, Bellavista and La Perla.
-Having adapted and refined the agricultural and irri...
+After the decline of the Chavin, a new civilization arose in the area of today’s Lima around 150 AD which brought significant progress and changes to the region.
+The Maranga Culture, also known as the Lima Culture, at first inhabited only the area of today's districts of Callao, La Punta, Bellavista and La Perla.
+However, adapting and refining t...

 The Wari, also known as Huari, had their origin in the Ayacucho region.
 Being presumably the first culture to use military force to conquer the surrounding civilizations, they soon reigned over much of the highlands and coast of modern Peru.
 The Wari subdued all other cultures forbidding any practice of former traditions.
 They settled at strateg...

-With the breakup of the Wari Empire, the era of kingdoms and regional confederations in the Lima region began.
+After the breakup of the Wari Empire, an era of kingdoms and regional confederations in the Lima region began.
 Social groups constituted regional states (characteristic for this time period), but these changes first brought turbulent times with social agitation, political and cultural instability to the region.

 The Incas, the most well-known pre-Hispanic culture in Peru, were only the last highly advanced culture in a series of great ancient Peruvian civilizations.
 The Incas arose in the early 13th century in the Cuzco region where they built up a small city state named Qosqo (Cuzco).
 They originally represented one of these small and relatively minor ...